mrowan137/chaotic-magnetic-pendulum/README.md

 This directory contains a
 [simplified physics model](https://github.com/mrowan137/chaotic-magnetic-pendulum/blob/main/chaotic_magnetic_pendulum.nb)
-of a chaotic magnetic pendulum.
+(implemented in [Mathematica](https://www.wolfram.com/mathematica/)) of a chaotic magnetic pendulum.
 The model simulates the motion of a magnet that swings freely over an arrangement of magnets placed at the vertices of a hexagon.
 Animation of the model:

 <img src="https://github.com/mrowan137/chaotic-magnetic-pendulum/blob/main/docs/demo/chaotic_magnetic_pendulum_demo.gif">